YoussefMahmod/CertificationGenerator/README.md

    ***

-   **NOTE:**
+   **⚠ NOTE:**

-   > ⚠ I recommend you to use a token not your actual password that's will handle some SMTPauth errors.
+   > I recommend you to use a token not your actual password that's will handle some SMTPauth errors.

-   > ⚠ To generate a token for gmail use:
+   > To generate a token for gmail use:
    > https://security.google.com/settings/security/apppasswords

    ***